felix-u/bici/README.md

 | jei    | a            | if (a) { pc = immediate.16 }         | yes              |
 | jsi    |              | {ret: pc} { pc = immediate.16 }      | yes              |

-Consider the 64kb address space of the CPU, and of any ROM.
-We can divide it into 256 256-byte pages.
-The first page - the 0 page, or the device page - is reserved for special device operations using the `read` and `write` operations.
+The first 256-byte page of the 64kb address space - the 0 page, or the device page - is reserved for special device operations using the `read` and `write` operations.

 When interacting with the device page, we use `read` and `write` rather than `load` or `store` because the CPU intercepts these operations and may need to query the relevant values or perform device operations, before populating the relevant device page address or pushing a value from the device page onto the stack.